omunroe-com/leinwiki/Repeatability.md

 ## Snapshot Versions

-Sometimes it's necessary to include a dependency on software that hasn't been released yet.
-Details on snapshots can be found in `lein help tutorial`, snapshots are by definition non-deterministic.
-For this reason, Leiningen will only allow you to depend upon snapshots if your project's own version is a snapshot.
+Sometimes it's necessary to include a dependency on software that hasn't been released yet; details on snapshots can be found in `lein help tutorial`.
+Snapshots are by definition non-deterministic, and for this reason Leiningen will only allow you to depend upon snapshots if your project's version is itself a snapshot.

 If you need to make a release and the fix you need hasn't made it into a release of your dependency, you can lock to a timestamped snapshot